compusciencing/compusciencing.github.io/_posts/2023-05-24-windows-setup.md

 # MambaForge

-For Mambaforge, you might get a notification that it could be harmful to your device.
+Download and install [Mambaforge using their installer](https://github.com/conda-forge/miniforge#Mambaforge), you might get a notification that it could be harmful to your device.
 Just run it anyways!